qewer33/whittle/README.md

 - `build.sh`: Builds the program to the `build/` folder.
 - `run.sh`: Builds the program and opens it in Azahar (3DS emulator).
 - `sync.sh`: Sends the program to a given FTP host (`FTP_HOST=<host>`).
 Useful for syncing the program to the 3DS.

+### Modelling Engine

+whittle works with meshes represented as a *"triangle/quad soup" format*, basically a collection of the shapes vertices and faces without any structural adjacency data attached (see `src/engine/mesh.cpp`).
+It's not idal but works good enough for now for low-poly models, it will be improved in the future.
+This format also makes rendering very easy (see `src/engine/renderer.cpp`).